NuttaneeKnight/ServiceNow/readme.md

  - Create a new UI Page
  - Name a UI Page, Create Dog
  - Copy html, work with IDE then copy it back later
+ - Afrter submiting the form, Click Try it to see the form view